permguard/permguard/site/content/docs/workspace/initializing-working-directories.md

 ## Working directory contents

-A `PermGuard` working directory contains the following files:
+A `Permguard` working directory contains the following files:

 - Configuration files in either `YAML` or `PermScript` format.
-- A hidden `.permguard` directory which PermGuard uses to store metadata and intermediate files that are automatically managed by PermGuard and should not be modified manually.
+- A hidden `.permguard` directory which Permguard uses to store metadata and intermediate files that are automatically managed by Permguard and should not be modified manually.
 This directory should be added to the `.gitignore` file to prevent it from being committed to the source code version control.

 ## Initialize a new repo